radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 If you add any methods, these must be implemented in the primary implementation for the class.

-**Class extensions** are often used to extend the public interface with additional private methods or/and properties for use within the implementation of the class itself.
-It is common, for example, to define a property `readonly` in the interface, but `readwrite` in a class extension declared above the implementation, in order that the internal methods of the class can change the property value directly.
+**Class extensions** are often used to extend the public interface with additional private methods and properties for use within the implementation of the class itself.
+It is common to define a property `readonly` in the interface, but `readwrite` in a class extension declared above the implementation, in order that the internal methods of the class can change the property value directly.

 ### Swift extensions